nayan10102/Drowsiness/README.md

-Installing and Configuring dlib:
-We need to create an enivronment in order to install dlib, as it cannot be directly installed using pip.
-So, follow this commands in order to install dlib into your system if you haven't installed it previously.
-Make sure you have Anaconda installed, as we will be doing everyting in Anaconda Prompt.

-Step 1: Update conda

-conda update conda

-Step 2: Update anaconda

-conda update anaconda

-Step 3: Create a virtual environment

-conda create -n env_dlib

-Step 4: Activate the virtual environment

-conda activate env_dlib

-Step 5: Install dlib

-conda install -c conda-forge dlib

-If all these steps are completed successfully, then dlib will be installed in the virtual environment env_dlib.
-Make sure to use this environment to run the entire project.

-Step to deactivate the virtual environment conda deactivate
-Running the system:
-Step 1:
-Clone the repository into your system by:

-git clone

-Step 2:
-Install all the system requirments by:

-pip install -r requirements.txt
-Step 3:
-After the system has been setup.
-Run the command:

-python app1.py
-Step 4:
-Open your browser and in the search bar type: localhost:8000 as this port is mostly used by flask.
-In case, this port is not available in your system, flask will try to use another port.
-The port number will be displayed in the command prompt.
-So, type in the same port number in that case as: localhost:<port_number>.
+### Driver Drowsiness Detection System

+This repository contains a Python program designed to detect driver drowsiness by analyzing eye movements and yawing patterns in real-time.
+Detecting drowsiness is critical for road safety as it helps prevent accidents caused by driver fatigue.

+### Installation and Configuration:

+**Prerequisites:**

+-   Ensure you have Anaconda installed on your system.

+**Step 1: Update Conda**

+bash

+`conda update conda`

+**Step 2: Update Anaconda**

+bash

+`conda update anaconda`

+**Step 3: Create a Virtual Environment**

+bash

+`conda create -n env_dlib python=3.8`

+**Step 4: Activate the Virtual Environment**

+bash

+`conda activate env_dlib`

+**Step 5: Install dlib**

+bash

+`conda install -c conda-forge dlib`

+If all these steps are completed successfully, dlib will be installed in the virtual environment `env_dlib`.
+Use this environment for running the drowsiness detection system.

+**Step to Deactivate the Virtual Environment**

+bash

+`conda deactivate`

+### Running the Drowsiness Detection System:

+**Step 1: Clone the Repository**

+bash

+`git clone <repository_url>`

+**Step 2: Install System Requirements**

+bash

+`pip install -r requirements.txt`

+**Step 3: Set up and Run the System**

+bash

+`python app1.py`

+**Step 4: Access the System**

+-   Open your web browser.
+-   In the address bar, type `localhost:8000`.
+If port 8000 is already in use, Flask will automatically choose another available port and display it in the command prompt.
+In that case, access the system using `localhost:<port_number>`.

+### About the Drowsiness Detection System:

+The drowsiness detection system uses computer vision and machine learning to monitor driver behavior, focusing on two primary factors:

+1.  **Eye Blink Detection:**

+    -   The system calculates the Euclidean distance between the driver's eyelids.
+An increase in this distance, which often occurs when a person's eyes are closed or nearly closed, indicates drowsiness.
+    -   When the system detects an unusual increase in eyelid distance over a certain period, it triggers an alert to notify the driver to stay alert.
+2.  **Yawning Pattern Detection:**

+    -   The program also monitors the driver's yawning patterns, a common sign of drowsiness.
+    -   By analyzing facial expressions and movements, the system recognizes yawning and issues an alert if excessive yawning is detected.

+### Safety Reminder:

+This system is a valuable tool for drowsiness detection, but it should not replace the driver's responsibility to remain alert and attentive while driving.
+Always prioritize safe driving practices and use this system as an additional safety measure.

+By following these steps, you can install, configure, and use the driver drowsiness detection system to enhance road safety.